 - our Passenger charter.

-- If you book on our Flight yourself or through a Booker these Conditions apply.
+- If you book on our Flight yourself or through a Booker these Conditions apply and you agree to act in accordance with Applicable Law.
 This is true unless you are on a Charter (see 1.2 below) or a Code Share or Franchise (see 1.3 below), in which case different terms will apply and we will tell the Booker.
 This is also the case if: you travel on our flights for a segment of a longer journey; or we sell you a Ticket directly ourselves rather than through an agent; or if we are told by courts we have legal liability to you for your Flight.

 - If for any reason we need to use someone else to operate our Flight we will tell you who the alternative air carrier is via the Booker.
 Your Flight will continue to be governed by these Conditions.
 This will be the case unless your Flight is a Charter or Code Share or Franchise.